Workforce Reports

 • With the current predicted shortfall in workforce, predicted retirements and population growth (particularly in those over the age of 70yrs) we need much more than 9% expansion.

-• All Consultants over 65 yrs are now working LTFT or Flexibly.
-It is likely we are retaining the retired workforce.
+• 76% Consultants over 65 yrs surveyed are now working LTFT or Flexibly.
+This data implies high retention rates of the retiring workforce.

 Read 2023 Report